smukvica/itech_naloga/README.md

 The built executable is in directory *build/apps*.

 For compiling and using the client the [raylib](https://github.com/raysan5/raylib) and [raygui](https://github.com/raysan5/raygui) library are needed.
 Raygui is already included since it's a header only library.
-Raylib has to be installed separately.
+Raylib gets downloaded into the directory when using cmake.
+Optionally it can be installed separately.

 ## Testing